pattmax00/GoWeb/README.md

 1. Clone
 2. Delete the git folder, so you can start tracking in your own repo
 3. Run `go get` to install dependencies
-4. Copy env_example.json to env.json and fill in the values
+4. Copy env_example.toml to env.toml and fill in the values
 5. Run `go run main.go` to start the server
 6. Rename the occurences of "GoWeb" to your app name
 7. Start building your app!